LesBoloss-es/ppx_syntext/README.md

 - A way to declare extensions on a per-file basis.
 - Let *Syntext* run on all extensions, with a very low priority with respect to other rewriters, by default.
+- An easy way to define a standalone PPX using ppx_syntext as a lib.